ALOHA!

 Be sure to take the Akaka Falls loop trail for a more dramatic approach to the waterfalls.
 (And for the chance to walk in baynan trees!)

-See more about this Big Island activity: Akaka Falls loop trail
+See more about the Akaka Falls State Park loop trail.

 31. Waipio Valley lookout